 - Visual branding

 Corporate communications do not have to be aimed at potential customers.
 They also have a key role to play in delivering clear concise, messaging to employees, partners and other stakeholders.
+For larger enterprises in particular, getting this internal messaging right is vital in improving performance, keeping people engaging or attracting new investment.
 This can include:

 - Company news and updates